 New to using coconut flour?
 These coconut flour recipes are kitchen-tested and are the best of the best you’ll find on the internet!

 Coconut flour has gained a lot of popularity over the years.
 This unique high-fiber flour is made from mature coconut meat.
-It’s completely gluten-free and grain-free, making it suitable for those on grain-free paleo diets.
+It’s completely gluten-free and grain-free, making it suitable for those on a paleo grain-free diet.

-With the rise of celiac and gluten intolerance, many folks are learning to bake with uncommon grains and starches like coconut flour, almond flour, tapioca starch, and arrowroot powder.
+With the rise of celiac and gluten intolerance, many folks are moving away from traditional flour and are learning to bake with alternative flours, grains, and starches like coconut flour, tapioca starch, and arrowroot powder because they’re easier on digestion.

 Coconut Flour FAQ

 If you’ve ever baked with coconut flour, you’ll know that it can be pretty tricky to use.
-Coconut flour is a unique gluten-free flour.
+Coconut flour is a unique gluten-free low carb flour that has a light coconut flavor.
 Below are the most frequently asked questions I’ve received from readers.

 Why do coconut flour recipes barely have any coconut flour?